Carotid Endarterectomy is an important procedure for those at risk of stroke.

 It is important to fast for at least 6 hours prior to the procedure.
 For a morning procedure, you will need to fast from midnight, whereas for an afternoon procedure, this will mean fasting from 7am.

-A full general anaesthetic is administered, and a tube inserted into your windpipe (trachea) to help with your breathing while you are asleep.
+A full general anaesthetic is administered.
+A tube is inserted into your windpipe (trachea) to help with your breathing while you are asleep.
 An intravenous line is inserted for the administration of anaesthetic agents during the procedure.

-The operation is performed through an oblique incision on the side of the neck.
+The operation is performed through an oblique incision on the side of your neck.

 The carotid artery is exposed, with care taken to identify and preserve the hypoglossal and vagus nerves.
-A nerve responsible for sensation to the angle of the jaw is invariably divided, and this is responsible for some numbness in that region.
+A nerve responsible for sensation to the angle of the jaw is invariably divided, and this is responsible for some numbness in that region following the operation.

 Heparin is administered to help keep the blood thin.
 The carotid artery and its main branches are clamped, the vessel opened, and a shunt inserted to maintain flow to the brain.
 The plaque responsible for the narrowing is removed meticulously, resulting in a carotid free of any residual plaque.
-The artery is then closed either by closing the vessel directly with a continuous suture, or by using a patch (synthetic or vein), thereby enlarging the carotid, which is necessary in some cases.
-Just before closure is complete, the shunt is removed.
+The artery is then closed either directly with a continuous suture or with a patch (synthetic or vein), thereby enlarging the carotid, which is necessary in some cases.
+Just before the artery is closed, the shunt is removed.